home-assistant/home-assistant.io/source/_integrations/workday.markdown

 ## Specific field information

 Country code must be given according to [holidays](https://pypi.org/project/holidays/) notation.
-The country can also be set to `None` to use a blank slate of holidays.
+The country can also be set to `None` to start with an empty set of holidays.
 This is useful in conjunction with the add holidays field.

 Subdivision code must be given according to [holidays](https://pypi.org/project/holidays/) notation.